 WRIT 0100 Writing Skills I (2-2-3) This course includes a review of grammar and mechanical skills, an emphasis on punctuation patterns and sentence construction, type, and variety, and concentration in paragraph structure, organization, writing, and revising.
 (Developmental/No college credit granted.)
-Prerequisite: WRIT 0050 or equivalent as determined by THEA or THEA alternative.
+Prerequisite: Placement test.

 WRIT 0200 Writing Skills II (3-1-3) This course is a continuation of WRIT 0100.
 Course objectives emphasize the writing process, specifically, idea generation, essay development, and basic forms of writing.
 (Developmental/No college credit granted.)
-Prerequisite: WRIT 0100 or equivalent as determined by THEA or THEA alternative.
+Prerequisite: WRIT 0100 or equivalent as determined by placement test.